tpolecat/tpolecat.github.io/_doobie-scalaz-0.3.1-SNAPSHOT/14-Managing-Connections.md

 ### Using a HikariCP Connection Pool

-The `doobie-contrib-hikari` add-on provides a `Transactor` implementation backed by a [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool.
+The `doobie-hikari-cats` add-on provides a `Transactor` implementation backed by a [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool.
 The connnection pool has internal state so constructing one is an effect:

 ```scala
 import doobie.hikari.hikaritransactor._